Expensent

 Symptom: the receipt is visible in Expensify, but it's stuck in a status like “SmartScanning” for too long, never produced useful fields, or is blocking your report from submitting with a “waiting for SmartScan to finish” warning.

-Stuck on SmartScanning for hours
+Stuck on SmartScanning

 Failed scan or unreadable receipt